The Doric Columns

 Exchequer Row - Check-Raw Old House Shiprow

-Exchequer Row known locally as Cheq'ra Wynd (first mentioned in 1350) was a short congested lane connecting the Shiprow to the Castlegate, and on its right side, were a number of courts leading into an area crammed with insanitary dwellings which were later demolished.
+Exchequer Row known locally as Cheq'ra Wynd (1st mentioned in 1350) was a short congested lane connecting the Shiprow to the Castlegate, and on its right side, were a number of Courts leading into an area crammed with insanitary dwellings which were later demolished.
 It was popularly supposed that the name Exchequer Row derived from the Aberdeen Mint which stood in the area.
 However, it comes from the name of the Royal Customs House - the Skakkarium, dating back to the 14th century.

 Market 88 Shiprow.